awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.md

 1. DAX reduces operational and application complexity by providing a managed service that is API\-compatible with Amazon DynamoDB, and thus requires only minimal functional changes to use with an existing application\.

 1. For read\-heavy or bursty workloads, DAX provides increased throughput and potential operational cost savings by reducing the need to over\-provision read capacity units\.
 This is especially beneficial for applications that require repeated reads for individual keys\.

+ DAX supports server\-side encryption\.
+With encryption at rest, the data persisted by DAX on disk will be encrypted\.
+DAX writes data to disk as part of propagating changes from the primary node to read replicas\.
+For more information, see [DAX Encryption at Rest](DAXEncryptionAtRest.md)\.

 ## Use Cases for DAX<a name="DAX.use-cases"></a>